Lodash's `pick()` Function

 Given an object obj

-and an array of string paths
+and an array of strings paths

 , Lodash's pick()